NilFoundation/dbms-python/docs/user.rst

 Users and Permissions
 ---------------------

-Python-arango provides operations for managing users and permissions.
+Python-dbms provides operations for managing users and permissions.
 Most of these operations can only be performed by admin users via ``_system`` database.

 **Example:**

 .. testcode::

-    from arango import ArangoClient
+    from dbms import DbmsClient

-    # Initialize the ArangoDB client.
+    # Initialize the DbmsDB client.
-    client = ArangoClient()
+    client = DbmsClient()

     # Connect to "_system" database as root user.
     sys_db = client.db('_system', username='root', password='passwd')